pinkywafer/Anniversaries/info.md

 * half_anniversary_date: The date of the next half anniversary (if enabled by `show_half_anniversary`)
 * days_until_half_anniversary: The number of days until the next half anniversary

-### Notes about unit of measurement
+## Notes about unit of measurement

 Unit_of_measurement is *not* translate-able.
-You can, however, change the unit of measurement with a customization.
-There are two ways to do this:
+You can, however, change the text for unit of measurement in the configuration.
+NB the sensor will always report in days, this just allows you to represent this in your own language.

-* _NOTE that each sensor would require it's own customization_

-_This example would replace `Days` with `Dias`_

-* In customize.yaml:

-    ```yaml
-    sensor.your_sensor_id:
-      unit_of_measurement: Dias
-    ```

-* Use the Customizations from the Configuration menu:
-  1. Select your sensor
-  2. under "Pick an attribute to override" select unit_of_measurement
-  3. Type `Dias` in the box
-  4. Press save

 ## Configuration